 How do we get depressed?

 You know you're not doing as well at your job as you could be, but you wind up putting things off.
-They start piling up to the point where playing catch-up feels draining and overwhelming.
-Just reading that sentence and thinking about it feels that way.
-You're not yourself, and you're beginning to feel like a failure for not being able to get your "groove" back on your own.
+Things start piling up to the point where playing catch-up feels draining and overwhelming.

 How do we deal with depression?